 Hemlock is a light and strong wood with good dimensional stability.

-It is strong, resistant to warp, one of the best alternative wood types of hardwoods, no discoloration occurs due to the weather fluctuations, affordable, easy to finish, and great for lamination.
+It is strong, resistant to warp, one of the best alternative wood types of hardwoods, no discoloration occurs due to weather fluctuations, is affordable, easy to finish, and great for lamination.

 Here’re the pros and cons of Hemlock to use as a building material,